Agreeable-f/Linux_Guide/README.md

 To do this open file explorer and find the .zip file you just downloaded (probably in your downloads).
 Right click on the file and click extract here.
 This will make a folder named the same as the zip file.
 (Optionally If you want to be organized i suggest putting the ventoy folder in your documents folder for easy access.
 Now it won't get lost in your downloads.)

-Now, plug in your USB drive.
+Now, plug in your USB drive and you're ready to use ventoy.

+<div id='useventoy'/>

+### Using Ventoy

-Next, run the file named "Ventoy2Disk.exe".
+First, run the file named "Ventoy2Disk.exe".
 This will be in that folder you just extracted.
 (If you don't see the .exe at the end don't worry.
 Go to the view tab at the top of file explorer, and click the "Show file extensions" check box.
 You should now be able to see the .exe)

 You can either double click it(left click).
 Or right click it and select run as admin.(NOTE: Running as admin may fix some issues when running ventoy so it is generally suggested to use this method) This should open the ventoy tool.

-<div id='useventoy'/>

-### Using Ventoy

 Now that you have ventoy open we're ready to install it to your USB.
 To do this, look under device and make sure you have the correct drive selected.
 This should be your USB that you're installing to.